hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-11-Hugo-fleek.md

 ## Deploying with Fleek

-First, we need to create a github repository and push all of our project’s content to the repo.
+First, we need to create a GitHub repository and push all of our project’s content to the repo.
 It will look like this: https://github.com/SamueleA/hugo-fleek.
-Fleek will pull the repo’s content, build it and publish it.
+Fleek will pull the repo’s content, build it, and publish it.

 Next, log in to your Fleek account and add a new site.